 Raymond Francis, a chemist from MIT and author of Never Be Sick Again, saved his own life with vitamin C and came up with the theory that there is only one disease, two causes (deficiency and toxicity) and six pathways.
 To this day, Francis takes 10,000-12,000mg of vitamin C daily.

-The truth of the matter is that every clinical practitioner I have spoken with that has decades of experience, has recommended dosages in the range of 2000mg to 6000mg orally for various disorders, while recommending high dose vitamin C IV’s for disorders like cancer.
+The truth of the matter is that every clinical practitioner I have spoken with that has decades of experience, has recommended dosages in the range of 2000mg to 6000mg orally for various disorders and recommending high dose vitamin C IV’s for cancer.
 For oral doses, bowel tolerance is often used to determine when the level is too much.
-There is no shortage of anecdotal cases of success to back up these dosages, and of course it is difficult to prove what you prevented for those being proactive.
+There is no shortage of anecdotal cases of success to back up these dosages, and, of course, it is difficult to prove what you prevented for those being proactive.
 Obviously, something is missing between the research and practical application with oral vitamin C.

 What Do the Studies on Vitamin C Really Say?

 There are currently 52,119 studies on vitamin C!
 I have never seen so much controversy and conflicting studies and research as I have with vitamin C. If you are limiting yourself to a Google search on vitamin C studies, you are going to be on a wild ride of confusion and possibly convinced that anything over 200mg is a waste.
 But you would be doing yourself a great disservice, especially if you do not take the time to see why the poor design of many vitamin C studies has stifled larger research on an inexpensive solution to possibly improving the health of the entire human population.